cedar-team/pyredox/README.md

 ### JSON Dict Expansion

-The simplest way to create a `pyredox` model from a JSON payload is to pass an unpacked `dict` as the parameter when initializing the object, like this:
+The simplest way to create a `redox_parser` model from a JSON payload is to pass an unpacked `dict` as the parameter when initializing the object, like this:

 ```python